halilozercan/BetterVideoPlayer/README.md

 BetterVideoPlayer supports captions through subtitles in 2 formats; [SRT](https://en.wikipedia.org/wiki/SubRip) and [WEBVTT](https://w3c.github.io/webvtt/).

 Captions can be obtained both online and from resource directory.

+Support for local storage will be added in the near future.

 ```
 // Online SUBRIP subtitle